noir-lang/noir/docs/docs/language_concepts/01_functions.md

 ## Attributes

-Attribute is metadata that can be applied to a function, using the following syntax: `#[attribute(value)]`.
+Attributes are metadata that can be applied to a function, using the following syntax: `#[attribute(value)]`.

 Supported attributes include:
 - **builtin**: the function is implemented by the compiler, for efficiency purposes.
 - **deprecated**: mark the function as *deprecated*.
 Calling the function will generate a warning: `warning: use of deprecated function`
-- **field**: conditional compilation of code.
+- **field**: Used to enable conditional compilation of code depending on the field size.
 See below for more details
 - **oracle**: mark the function as *oracle*; meaning it is an external unconstrained function, implemented in noir_js.
 See [Unconstrained](./05_unconstrained.md) and [Noir js](../noir_js/noir_js.md) for more details.
 - **test**: mark the function as unit tests.
 See [Tests](../nargo/02_testing.md) for more details

 ### Field Attribute
 The field attribute defines which field the function is compatible for.
 The function is conditionally compiled, under the condition that the field attribute matches the Noir native field.
-The field can be defined implicitely, by using the name of the elliptic curve usually associated to it - for instance bn254, bls12_381 - or explicitely by using the field (prime) order, in decimal or hexadecimal form.
+The field can be defined implicitly, by using the name of the elliptic curve usually associated to it - for instance bn254, bls12_381 - or explicitly by using the field (prime) order, in decimal or hexadecimal form.
-As a result, it is possible to define multiple times the function with a different field attribute.
-This is usefull for instance when a function requires different parameters depending on the underlying elliptic curve.
+As a result, it is possible to define multiple versions of a function with each version specialized for a different field attribute.
+This can be useful when a function requires different parameters depending on the underlying elliptic curve.

 Example: we define the function `foo()` three times below.
-One for the default noir bn254 curve, one for the field $\mathbb F_{23}$, which will normally never be used by Noir, and the bls12_381 curve.
+Once for the default Noir bn254 curve, once for the field $\mathbb F_{23}$, which will normally never be used by Noir, and once again for the bls12_381 curve.
 ```rust
 #[field(bn254)]
 fn foo() -> u32 {